structix-cli/structix/docs/cli-commands/proj/add/microservice.md

 Documentation for `structix proj add microservice` command.

-Scaffold a new microservice within a project that follows a Microservices architecture.
+Scaffold a new microservice within a project that uses a Microservices architecture.

 ## Usage